 There are three forms of cupping techniques: longitudinal, cross fiber, and circular.
-The most common form is longitudinal, where the cup is glided longitudinally across the muscle fibers.
+Longitudinal is the most common form.
+Our physiotherapist will glide the cup longitudinally across muscle fibers during this treatment.

-Cross fiber is used when it is believed that the tissue is scarred.
-Circular is typically used at the end of the session, in order to ensure that all areas were covered.
+Cross fiber will be used when it is believed that the tissue is scarred.
+Circular is used at the end of the session.
+This ensures that all areas were covered.

 It is no secret that cupping is a common and popular practice among athletes.
 In fact, several athletes from the 2016 Rio Olympics used cupping.